Aliases for GLRB Gene

 GeneCards Summary for GLRB Gene

 GLRB (Glycine Receptor, Beta) is a Protein Coding gene.
 Diseases associated with GLRB include hyperekplexia 2, autosomal recessive and glrb-related hyperekplexia.
-Among its related pathways are Ion channel transport and Transport of glucose and other sugars, bile salts and organic acids, metal ions and amine compounds.
+Among its related pathways are Ca-dependent events and Ion channel transport.
 GO annotations related to this gene include glycine binding and extracellular-glycine-gated ion channel activity.
 An important paralog of this gene is GABRR1.

 UniProtKB/Swiss-Prot for GLRB Gene